 SUMMER OF REINING

-This year, the CS Ranch will be the location for a premiere in Reining sports, when for the first time ever the SVAG FEI Reining World Championships Young & Junior Riders will be on.
-'Summer of Reining' will be again our motto, since at the same time we will be hosting the SVAG FEI European Championships for Senior Riders.
+In summer 2017, CS Ranch has been the location for a premiere in Reining sports, when for the first time ever the SVAG FEI Reining World Championships Young & Junior Riders were on.
+'Summer of Reining' has again been the motto, since at the same time we were hosting the SVAG FEI European Championships for Senior Riders.
 There were 14 nations competing overall, with 13 in the World Championships and 10 in the European Championships.
 Check our for more on https://www.facebook.com/feireining2017/

-All events will be covered, as usual, under the ”umbrella“ of our well-established SVAG CS Classic.
-Thus, the SVAG CS Classic 2017 will celebrate another highlight in the Reining sport, and we look forward to sharing more summers of reining in the coming years together with you.
+All events were covered, as usual, under the ”umbrella“ of our well-established SVAG CS Classic.
+Thus, the SVAG CS Classic 2017 were celebrating another highlight in the Reining sport, and we look forward to sharing more summers of reining in the coming years together with you.